minio/docs/source/reference/minio-mc/mc-replicate-edit.rst

   bucket or bucket prefix on which the rule exists.

 - Replace :mc-cmd:`ID <mc replicate edit --id>` with the unique identifier for the rule to modify.
-Use :mc-cmd:`mc replicate ls` to retrieve the list of replication rules on the bucket and their corresponding identifiers.
+Use :mc:`mc replicate ls` to retrieve the list of replication rules on the bucket and their corresponding identifiers.

 .. note::